-ROLE OF THE REMUNERATION COMMITTEE
+SCOPE OF THE REMUNERATION COMMITTEE

 The scope of the Committee is to give recommendations to the Board for deciding compensation of the Chief Executive Officer and the Senior Executives of the Company.
-The Committee also reviews the policy pertaining to the perquisites of the employees and propose guidelines and parameters for periodic revisions in the compensations of all other employees.
+The Committee also reviews the policy pertaining to the perquisites of the employees and propose guidelines and parameters for periodic revisions of compensations of all other employees.